auth0/docs-v2/CONTRIBUTION.md

 ### Components

-We use component in technical documentation to draw attention to important information customers need to know.
+We use components in technical documentation to draw attention to important information customers need to know.
 Review the following components and when best to use them.
 To learn more, read [Components](https://www.mintlify.com/docs/components).

 **Tip: Try to use the following components sparingly.
 These component can take the reader out of the doc if overly used.**